Thank you for your support of this ministry!

 Adam, Seth, Enosh, Kenan, Mahalalel, Jared, Enoch, Methuselah, Lamech, Noah, Shem, Ham, and Japheth.
 (1 Chron 1:1-3)

-This structural pattern (chaism) is a hallmark of Hebrew literary style, where pivotal figures or events are strategically positioned at the center of a list to underscore their significance.
+This structural pattern (chiasm) is a hallmark of Hebrew literary style, where pivotal figures or events are strategically positioned at the center of a list to underscore their significance.
 Although this passage may not form a perfect chiasm—which typically involves mirrored, parallel elements—the deliberate numerical and positional symmetry strongly implies an intentional design.
 By placing Enoch at the heart of this unit, the text emphasizes his central role and importance.

 Gospel of Luke basically retells the same story (Luke 3:37).
 The Epistle to the Hebrews slightly expands it by featuring Enoch as one of key people who displayed great faith that made his exit from the earthly life extra-ordinary.
 We read: